AI Use Cases/Law Firms

 Revenue & Operational Impact

 The operational cost is substantial.
 A single lost client relationship can represent $200K - $2M in annual matter revenue, depending on practice group.
-Firms experience 15-25% client attrition annually, with marketing unable to intervene until partners escalate.
+Attrition accumulates a client at a time, and marketing cannot intervene until partners escalate - which is usually after the decision is made.
 Realization rates suffer because billing disputes and client dissatisfaction correlate with undetected relationship decay.
 Associate leverage ratios decline as teams chase new intake instead of protecting existing client equity.

 Why Generic Tools Fail